-Env-A 1303.02 Timing of Efficiency Tests; Process Adjustments Work Practice Standard; Performance Tune-ups.
-The owner or operator of one or more utility boiler(s) having a heat input rate of at least 5 million Btu per hour but less than 50 million Btu per hour per boiler shall, before April 1st of each year, at least once every 12 months:
+Env-A 1303.03 Work Practice Standard; Performance Tune-ups.
+The owner or operator of one or more utility boiler(s) having a heat input rate of at least 5 million Btu per hour but less than 50 million Btu per hour per boiler shall, at least once every 12 months:

-- (a) Perform an efficiency test on each boiler using the test procedures specified in chapter 3, Combustion Efficiency Tables, Taplin, Harry, R., Fairmont Press, 1991; and Conduct a performance tuneup on each such boiler, as follows: - (1) Using the procedures specified in 40 CFR 63, Subpart JJJJJ, National Emission Standards for Hazardous Air Pollutants for Industrial, Commercial, and Institutional Boilers Area Sources, or 40 CFR 63, Subpart DDDDD, National Emission Standards for Hazardous Air Pollutants for Major Sources: Industrial, Commercial, and Institutional Boilers and Process Heaters; and
+- (a) Conduct a performance tune-up on each such boiler: - (1) Using the procedures specified in 40 CFR 63, Subpart JJJJJ, National Emission Standards for Hazardous Air Pollutants for Industrial, Commercial, and Institutional Boilers Area Sources, or 40 CFR 63, Subpart DDDDD, National Emission Standards for Hazardous Air Pollutants for Major Sources: Industrial, Commercial, and Institutional Boilers and Process Heaters; - (2) Burning the type of fuel, or fuels in the case of boilers that routinely burn two types of fuels at the same time, that provide the majority of the heat input to the boiler over the 12 months prior to the tune-up; and - (3) Within 30 days of startup, if the unit is not operating on the date by which a tune-up is required; and - Perform gaseous concentration measurements for each such boiler in accordance with NOx RACT testing, as specified in Env-A 800.

-- (2) Burning the type of fuel, or fuels in the case of boilers that routinely burn two types of fuels at the same time, that provide the majority of the heat input to the boiler over the 12 months prior to the tune-up; and - (3) Within 30 days of startup, if the unit is not operating on the date by which a tune-up is required; and - (b) Adjust the combustion process of each boiler in accordance with the procedures specified in chapter 5, Combustion Efficiency Tables, Taplin, Harry, R., Fairmont Press, 1991.
-Perform gaseous concentration measurements for each such boiler in accordance with NOx RACT Testing, as specified in Env-A 800.
+Env-A 1303.04 Recordkeeping for Performance Tune-ups.

-Env-A 1303.03 Recordkeeping for Efficiency Tests Performance Tune-ups.
+- The owner or operator of one or more utility boiler(s) with a heat input rate of at least 5 million Btu per hour but less than 50 million Btu per hour per boiler shall maintain, in a format that can be retained unaltered for the time period specified in Env-A 902, the following information for each performance tune-up: - (1) The identification of the boiler; - (2) The date(s) on which the tune-up was conducted; - (3) The name(s), title(s), and affiliation(s) of the individual(s) who conducted the tune-up; - (4) The concentrations of NOx in the effluent stream, in parts-per-million by volume, (ppmv), measured at high fire or typical operating load, before and after the tune-up of the boiler; - (5) The concentration of CO in the effluent stream, in ppmy, and oxygen in volume percent, measured at high fire or typical operating load, before and after the tune-up of the boiler; - (6) A description of any corrective actions taken as a part of the tune-up of the boiler; and

-- (a) The owner or operator of one or more utility boiler(s) with a heat input rate of at least 5 million Btu per hour but less than 50 million Btu per hour per boiler shall maintain, in a format that can be retained unaltered for the time period specified in Env-A 902, the following information for each efficiency test performance tune-up: - (1) The identification of the boiler; - (a2) The date(s) on which:(1) Tthe efficiency test tune-up was conducted; and - (2) The combustion process was last adjusted; - (b3) The name(s), title(s), and affiliation(s) of the individual(s) who: (1) Cc onducted the efficiency test; and (2) Made the adjustments tune-up; - (e4) The concentrations of NOx emission concentration in the effluent stream, in parts-permillion by volume, dry basis (ppmvd), corrected to 15% oxygen measured at high fire or typical operating load, before and after the adjustments are made tune-up of the boiler; - (d5) The concentration of CO emission concentration in the effluent stream, in ppmvd, corrected to 15% oxygen and oxygen in volume percent, measured at high fire or typical operating load, before and after the adjustments are made tune-up of the boiler; - (e6) The opacity readings A description of any corrective actions taken as a part of the tune-up of the boiler; and - (£7) Any other information required by Env A 903 or Env A 905 For boilers capable of using more than one type of fuel, the fuel burned in the boiler during the tune-up and the type and amount of fuel used over the 12 months prior to the tune-up.
-For units sharing a fuel meter the allocation of fuel between those units may be estimated. - (b) Concentration measurements may be taken by either a dry or wet basis, provided that - (1) The same basis is used before and after the tune-up; and - (2) All gases are measured using the same basis.
+- (7) For boilers capable of using more than one type of fuel, the fuel burned in the boiler during the tune-up and the type and amount of fuel used over the 12 months prior to the tune-up, provided that for units sharing a fuel meter, the allocation of fuel between those units may be estimated. - (b) Concentration measurements may be taken by either a dry or wet basis, provided that: - (1) The same basis is used before and after the tune-up; and - (2) All gases are measured using the same basis.

-Env-A 1303.04 RACT Requirements.
-Each utility boiler having a heat input rate of at least 50 million BTU per hour shall comply with the applicable NOx RACT requirements specified in Env-A 1303.05 through Env-A 1303.07.
+Env-A 1303.05 RACT Requirements.
+Each utility boiler having a heat input rate of at least 50 million Btu per hour shall comply with the applicable NOx RACT requirements specified in Env-A 1303.05 through Env-A 1303.07.